srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_5_Lab.md

 #### Task 1: Deploy an Azure VM by using an Azure Resource Manager template

-1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.

 1. In the Azure portal, open **Cloud Shell** pane by selecting on the toolbar icon directly to the right of the search textbox.

     ![](Images/lab9/Ex0_task1_step1.png)